NewDesignFile/agents/README.md

 # New UI Agents

-A CLI to generate, validate, and manage AI agent policy files for web apps and sites.
+Generate, validate, and manage AI agent policy files for web apps and sites.

 ## Features